oconnor663/jacko.io/posts/snooze.md

     eventually get stabilized with.
 But most of the ecosystem currently uses [`Stream` from the `futures` crate][`Stream`].

-[^por_qué_no_los_dos]: Alternatively, we could pick both, by defining two
+[^por_qué_no_los_dos]: Or maybe we could pick both, by defining two
     different `Stream`-like traits.
-That sounds pretty complicated, though, and either way we'll have to pick one when Rust eventually stabilizes `gen`/`yield` syntax.
+But I think we'll still have to pick one when Rust eventually stabilizes `gen`/`yield` syntax, to be the trait that that syntax implements.

 [^move_stream]: To solve the cancel safety problem, maybe `next` could take the
     `self` stream by value and return it in a tuple with the optional next